evaldez89/banks-transaction-email-reader/CONTRIBUTING.md

             merchant_name = merchant_name.text if merchant_name else 'None'
             return merchant_name
         ```
-    That is all, from `main.py` and base on the argument passed when running the file y will find all suscribed banks.
+    That is all, from `main.py` and base on the argument passed when running the file y will find all subscribed banks.

   ### Add a new Email Service
   Currently only Gmail is supported.
-Stay tunned for intructions on how to add a new service.
+Stay tunned for instructions on how to add a new service.